gratach/test-poetry-python-references/README.md

 # Test poetry python references

 This project is a test to implement three python projects (poetrytest, dep1 and dep2) that depend on each other in a chain.
 Each of them is packaged as a local python package and has a pyproject.toml file.
+It uses [poetry](https://python-poetry.org/) for resolving the relative references.

 All three projects can be installed in a new python venv by these commands: